 Externally, cerberi resemble viperid humanoids, with many heat-diffusing tentacles extending from the back of their heads, an armor-plated face, forward-facing eyes and many sharp, venomous teeth.
 Their skin varies in color from cream, buff, yellowish-brown, pink, or ash gray with blotches of brown or white.
 Their eyes are small and solid black shaded by an extrusion of bone plate above the eye.
 They have no visible ears or noses.
 They can smell by tasting the air with their tongues.
 They breathe through their mouth, their large lungs and large capillaries carrying more oxygen, requiring that they inhale infrequently.
 Though in times of physical exertion, they will pant heavily.

-In addition, to protect against skin-dwelling fungus and bacteria, they molt annually, shedding the skin by rubbing against rocks and peeling the rest off by hand.
+In addition, to protect against skin-dwelling fungus and bacteria, they molt annually, shedding the skin by rubbing against abrasive surfaces, such as rocks, and peeling the rest off by hand.

 Internally, they resemble most other humanoid species, with notable exception being their excellent heat-diffusion and water retention capabilities.